Data-Augmented Deep Learning for Downhole Depth Sensing and Validation: Experiments and Results

 \subsubsection{Optimal Configuration Identification}

 ~\nopagebreak

-Based on these conclusions, Cfgs.~13-18 are experimented to identify optimal combinations while comparing with Cfgs.~3, 6 and 7, as illustrated in Figs.~\ref{fig4}(j-o) and ~\ref{fig5}(c-e) and tabulated in Table~\ref{tab2}.
+Based on these conclusions, Cfgs.~13--18 are experimented to identify optimal combinations while comparing with Cfgs.~3, 6 and 7, as illustrated in Figs.~\ref{fig4}(j--o) and ~\ref{fig5}(c--e) and tabulated in Table~\ref{tab2}.
 Several noteworthy phenomena emerge from these experiments.

-First, metrics of configurations with 100x multiple sampling fluctuate more dramatically than those with 20x, suggesting the need for smaller initial learning rates when applying extensive multiple sampling.
+First, metrics of configurations with $100\times$ multiple sampling fluctuate more dramatically than those with $20\times$, suggesting the need for smaller initial learning rates when applying extensive multiple sampling.
 Second, simultaneous use of amplitude jittering and time scaling unexpectedly reduces the performance.
 We hypothesize that amplitude scaling compromises standardization benefits while improving generalization, as the relative amplitude of waveforms contains critical information.
-Third, Cfg.~13 achieves the highest CE loss and validation set F1 score among all TAN model configurations, yet its F1 score on the moderate interference waveform does not show corresponding improvement, as illustrated in Figs.~\ref{fig4}(m-o).
+Third, Cfg.~13 achieves the highest CE loss and validation set F1 score among all TAN model configurations, yet its F1 score on the moderate interference waveform does not show corresponding improvement, as illustrated in Figs.~\ref{fig4}(m--o).
 This occurs because multiple sampling introduces more randomly preprocessed samples, enhancing generalization capability.

+Notably, both full-length evaluation waveforms contain several dozens of collar signatures, effectively functioning as a small-scale evaluation set.
+Consequently, it is plausible to achieve near-perfect or perfect results (an F1 score of 1.0) provided the model possesses sufficient accuracy.
+Furthermore, in the case of waveforms with mild interference, the collar signatures exhibit greater separability, thereby facilitating the attainment of perfect identification performance.

 Most significantly, MAN performance does not degrade substantially compared to TAN, and MAN exhibits less performance degradation on moderate interference waveform than TAN, despite containing approximately half the parameters, as tabulated in Table~\ref{tab2}.
 These findings suggest that: (a)~TAN may experience overfitting in certain dimensions; (b)~collar classification could potentially be achieved with more compact networks warranting future investigation; (c)~practical applications can consider the trade-off between accuracy and parameter count.